 A coal bibliography of New Mexico is computerized.
 This annotated bibliographic database includes 1650 references dating from 1848 to 2000.
 Searches by area of interest can be done upon request.

-Additionally, a three-year coal quality study done by the NMBGMR generated a large set of coal data, including geophysical logs, cuttings and core descriptions, and chemical analyses.
+Additionally, a three-year coal quality study done by the Bureau of Geology generated a large set of coal data, including geophysical logs, cuttings and core descriptions, and chemical analyses.
 These data are available through Open-file report 373A-AA.